 Fast Becoming Popular in the Pet Trade All Over America

-Hailing from the tropics of Asia, Hemidactylus Frenatus or the popularly called Mediterranean House Gecko settled all over America by migrating on ships.
-Believed to live in the homes in southeastern and western areas of America, this species of the common house gecko are fast becoming popular in the pet trade all over America.
+Hailing from the tropics of Asia, Hemidactylus Frenatus, or the popularly called Mediterranean House Gecko settled all over America by migrating on ships.
+Believed to live in the homes in southeastern and western areas of America, this species of the common house gecko is fast becoming popular in the pet trade all over America.
 House geckos are cheap and easy to take care of by beginners and those who already have experience with reptiles.

 The scales on the back of the House Gecko are either alike or they can vary.These geckos have a perpendicular pupil for the eye.
 The males have femoral or pre-anal pores.
 Each toe displays a willowy clawed joint that is distal and placed at an angle.
 Their size extends from 3-7 inches and they live for about 2-10 years.